jfbosch/Mutation/README.md

 * Follow each provider’s portal to create an account and API key.
 * Paste the credentials into the relevant object under `SpeetchToTextSettings → Providers`.

-### 4. (Removed) Transcript review
-The transcript review feature has been removed from this build.
-The app still supports formatting transcriptions and using transcript-formatting rules configured in settings.

 ## Contribute

 Pull requests are welcome—open an issue to discuss ideas first, then fork, commit, and PR.